 Where to stay on Nusa Ceningan

-Like I mentioned above, the most well-known place to stay on Ceningan is Le Pirate Beach Club.
+As I mentioned above, Le Pirate Beach Club is the most popular place to stay on Ceningan, made famous by Instagram many years ago.
 And it truly is one of the most picturesque places I have ever been, but I do think it is enough to go there for lunch.
-Their small huts are quite expensive for what you get.
-These days there are so many other pretty places to stay on the island like The Dafish Accommodation, Bar & Cafe and the even more affordable Secret Point Huts Bungalow.
+Their small huts are quite expensive for what you get, even though they do look out over the shallow turquoise water between the two islands.

 Remember that no matter where you choose to stay on Nusa Ceningan, be sure to message your hotel and ask for pick up before you get there.
 Most boats arriving from Bali only stop at Lembongan and then drive you to the yellow bridge, from there your hotel should pick you up.